Seacats' Woolsey finishes 15th in girls 500 to close out NSAA state swim meet

-LINCOLN — Gering senior Paige Woolsey was the lone member of the Scottsbluff/Gering team to compete in the consolation finals Saturday during the NSAA state boys and girls swim meet.
+LINCOLN — Gering senior Patricia Woolsey was the lone member of the Scottsbluff/Gering team to compete in the consolation finals Saturday during the NSAA state boys and girls swim meet.

 In the final meet of her prep career, the Seacats veteran finished 15th overall in the girls 500 yard free in the Devaney Center.